willdone-mt/marine-instruments-simulator.pages/.bts/progressions/roadmap.md

 ## Early Goals
 - Make the software flowchart [✅]
 - Dump ideas in brainstorm
-- Make software do and not do (boundaries)
+- Make software do and not do (boundaries) [✅]
+- learn basic programming
+- learn specific programming
+- make a research and sponsor proposal as an advertisement
+- learn how to do, process,and analyse survey via google form
+- run the form and conclude it
-- Decide the first targeted instrument
+- Decide the first targeted instrument [✅]
 - learn the targeted instrument's license
-- learn basic programming
 - after an initial instrument have been chosen , make new branch "InDev"
-- make a research and sponsor proposal
+- programm the refraktometer simulation

 ## Late Goals
-1. make an advertisements
+1.
 2. quality and aesthetic, no more complex window opening